0xcad/free_to_play/notes.md

 * backend env vars not working for google oauth -- fixed, I believe
 * need to have client id be an env var in frontend -- fixed, I believe
 * logout notification sending even when it shouldn't; check window pathname vs join page url in `const` folder -- could not replicate?
+  * reproduced -- this actually

+TODO:
+* CSS for stage page
+* stripe payment flow for buying gems
+* store page CSS + changes
+* vanity purchase items for typing in chat
+* admin view css should take up full screen

+misc TODO:
+* I think "send email" link should disable the button as soon as you click it
+* bug "you need to log in again" notificaiton appears erroneously whenever you log in with email

+DONE:
+* fixed homepage navigate bug
+* added a way to change stream url and display youtube video (i.e, try `https://www.youtube-nocookie.com/embed/iR1OvxoFD5I?si=BIF_ZSZnx8VbQgjD`)